djipco/webmidi/website/api/classes/InputChannel.md

 <a name="InputChannel"></a>

 # InputChannel
-The `InputChannel` class represents an input MIDI channel (1-16) from a single input device.
+The `InputChannel` class represents a MIDI input channel (1-16) from a single input device.
 This object is derived from the host's MIDI subsystem and cannot be instantiated directly.

 All 16 `InputChannel` objects can be found inside the input's [channels](Input#channels)